millaizha/tdm-discord-bot/README.md

 - Sends reminders 4 times a day (8 AM, 12 PM, 4 PM, and 8 PM Manila time)
 - Sends personal DMs for upcoming todos at 2 hours, 1 hour, 30 minutes, 10 minutes, and 5 minutes before their scheduled time
 - Allows manual fetching of today's or next 7 days' todos via a `!today` or `!week` command
+- Notifies other members if a member is in a call
 - Integrates with the Todo Mate API

 > 🔒 **Note**: The bot can only fetch todo lists of users that are **visible to the authenticated Todo Mate account**.